Cotton futures are expected to be under pressure: Angel Commodities

 Angel Commodities' report on Cotton

-MCX cotton closed lower on Monday on anticipation of good production in the next season as sowing progress in the country starts in a brisk manner.
+MCX cotton dropped to 5 months low on Tuesday as physical demand slows on anticipation of good production in the next season.
 As per latest data from Agricultural Ministry, cotton is planted in 16.7 lakh hectares (l ha) till last week, higher by 36.1% compared to last year acreage of 12.25 l ha for same period.

 Outlook